amygdala/gcp_blog/_posts/2021-06-22-automl_tab_beans.md

 ## What’s next?

 This post introduced Vertex Pipelines, and the prebuilt [Google Cloud Pipeline Components][20], which allow easy access to Vertex AI services.
-The Pipelines example in this post uses the AutoML Tabular service, showing how straightforward it is to bring your own data to train a model.
+The Pipelines [example][18] in this post uses the AutoML Tabular service, showing how straightforward it is to bring your own data to train a model.
 It showed a pipeline that creates a Dataset, trains a model using that dataset, obtains the model’s evaluation metrics, and decides whether or not to deploy the model to Vertex AI for serving.

 For next steps, check out [other Vertex Pipelines example notebooks][21] as well as a [codelab][22] based in part on the pipeline in this post.
 You  can also find other Vertex AI notebook examples [here][23] and [here][24].